Algaecide

 Can algaecides work for all types of algae?

-No, different algaecides target different algae like green, yellow, or black.
-You must know the algae type to pick the right product.
+No, different algaecides target different algae, like green, yellow, or black.
+You must know the type of algae to pick the right product.

 How can I prevent algae growth in my pool?